 During a physical exam, the doctor checks for signs of a heart problem such as a heart murmur.
 This is an extra noise caused when blood doesn’t flow smoothly through the heart.
 If a heart problem is suspected, your child will be referred to a pediatric cardiologist.
 This is a doctor who diagnoses and treats heart problems in children.
 To check for a VSD, the following tests may be done:

-If your child has CHF symptoms, medications will be prescribed.
-They can help reduce the amount of extra fluid in the lungs and help the heart work better.
+If your child has CHF symptoms, medications will be prescribed, typically a diurectic or "water pill."
+They can help reduce the amount of extra fluid in the lungs and ease the work of the heart.

-Some VSDs have a good chance of closing on their own.
+Some VSDs may close on their own.
 So the cardiologist may check your child’s heart regularly and wait to see if a VSD closes.

 If a VSD is large, causes significant symptoms, or doesn’t close on its own, repair is needed.
 VSD repair is usually done with heart surgery.

 Heart surgery to repair a VSD is performed by a pediatric heart surgeon.
-The surgery lasts about 2–4 hours.
+The surgery lasts about 2 to 4 hours.
 It takes place in an operating room in a hospital.
 You’ll stay in the waiting room during your child’s surgery.

-During surgery: Your child is given medications (sedative and anesthesia) to sleep and not feel pain during surgery.
+During surgery.
+Your child is given medications (sedative and anesthesia) to sleep and not feel pain during surgery.
 A breathing tube is placed in your child’s trachea (windpipe).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
 Your child is also placed on a heart-lung bypass machine.
 This allows blood to continue flowing to the body while the heart is stopped so that it can be operated on.
 An incision is made in the chest through the sternum (breastbone) to access the heart.
-The VSD is repaired with either stitches or a patch.
+The VSD is repaired with stitches or a patch (or both).
 Then your child is taken off the bypass machine and the chest is closed.

-After surgery: Your child is taken to a critical care unit to be cared for and monitored.
+After surgery.
+Your child is taken to a critical care unit to be cared for and monitored.
 You can stay with your child during much of this time.
-He or she may remain in the hospital for 3–7 days.
+He or she may remain in the hospital for 3 to 7 days.
 When your child is ready to leave the hospital, you’ll be given instructions for home care and follow-up.